Estimations of the Local Conditional Tail Average Treatment Effect

 Assumption 4.1 can be easily fulfilled for various parametric estimators in econometrics.
-Assumption 4.2 is a technical condition related to local Lipschitz continuity of the FZ loss on the neighborhood of true parameter value.
+Assumption 4.2 is a technical condition related to the local Lipschitz continuity of the FZ loss on neighborhood of the true parameter value.
 Assumptions 4.3 and 4.4 are for the existence of the asymptotic covariance matrix of our estimator.
 Assumption 4.5, which strengthens Assumption 2.8, requires that $\bar{K}(V;\hat{v},\hat{\boldsymbol{\gamma}})$ should converge uniformly at a rate faster than $n^{-1/4}$.
-For the power series estimator (\ref{v_hat}), this assumption holds under conditions of Lemma 1 with the growth rate of $\kappa_{m}$ being further restricted such that $\kappa_{m}^{6}/n\rightarrow0$ and $n^{1/4}\kappa_{m}^{1-s_{m}/(r+1)}\rightarrow0$.
-The next theorem establishes asymptotic normality of our proposed estimator and provides the form of its asymptotic covariance matrix.
+For the power series estimator (\ref{v_hat}), this assumption holds under the conditions of Lemma 1 with the growth rate of $\kappa_{m}$ being further restricted such that $\kappa_{m}^{6}/n\rightarrow0$ and $n^{1/4}\kappa_{m}^{1-s_{m}/(r+1)}\rightarrow0$.
+The next theorem establishes the asymptotic normality of the proposed estimator and provides the form of its asymptotic covariance matrix.

 \begin{theorem} If Assumptions 1, 2, and 4 hold, then

 where

 \end{theorem}